Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Public transport analysis shows 21 active transport stops operating within Hackham.
-These comprise a mix of buses serviced by 6 individual routes, collectively providing 283 weekly passenger trips.
-Transport accessibility is rated excellent, with residents typically located 199 meters from the nearest stop.
-As primarily residential, most residents commute outward, with car being the dominant mode at 92%.
-Vehicle ownership averages 1.3 per dwelling.
+These stops are served by a mix of buses along six individual routes, collectively providing 283 weekly passenger trips.
+Transport accessibility is rated excellent with residents typically located 199 meters from the nearest stop.
+Most residents commute outward due to its residential nature.
+Car remains the dominant mode at 92% with vehicle ownership averaging 1.3 per dwelling.
 According to the 2021 Census, a relatively low 7.5% of residents work from home, which may reflect COVID-19 conditions.

 Service frequency averages 40 trips per day across all routes, equating to approximately 13 weekly trips per individual stop.